JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to change owner and group owner for all files and directories
+Script to change ownership of a symbolic link